kevinsqi/save_tabbed_images/README.md

 Low priority or unconfirmed:

 * Add javascript tests
+* Refactoring
   * Switch to using handlebars templating?
+  * Use underscore.js
 * Make icon colored if there are images available, grey otherwise

 * Better feedback after clicking "download" - say where the files are downloaded to (i.e. chrome.downloads.showDefaultFolder())